alexstuk/chess-engine/README.md

 All positions used for training are labeled with Stockfish engine as wining or loosing and represented as a binary vector.

-Selecter.py selelcts and saves in a file positions from games in a FEN format.
+Selecter.py selelcts positions from games in a FEN format and them in a file in binary format.

 Training.py loads the positions from the file and trains the model.